tanabodeeb63/tanabodeeb63/readme.md

 ### Hi there 👋 Nice to see u.

-- 😄 My name is: yourname ...
+- 🧑‍🎓 My name is: Tanabodee Boonrak ...
-- ⚡ Student id: ...
+- 🎫 Student id: 63362518
-- 🔭 I'm currently studying on Faculty of Engineering.
+- 🎓 I'm currently studying on Faculty of Engineering.

 ## Developer Tech